Cherokee Freedmen: Activism of the 1940s–2000s

-2004–2017
+Citizenship litigation (2004–2017)

 Reinstatement and loss of citizenship

 On September 26, 2004, Lucy Allen, a Freedmen descendant, filed a lawsuit with the Cherokee Nation Supreme Court, asserting that the acts barring Freedmen descendants from tribal citizenship were unconstitutional, in the case of Allen v.
 Cherokee Nation Tribal Council.
 On March 7, 2006, the Cherokee Nation Judicial Appeals Tribunal ruled in Allen's favor in a 2–1 decision that the descendants of the Cherokee Freedmen were Cherokee citizens and were allowed to enroll in the Cherokee Nation.
 This was based on the facts that the Freedmen were listed as on the Dawes Rolls and that the 1975 Cherokee Constitution did not exclude them from citizenship or have a blood requirement for citizenship.
 This ruling overturned the previous ruling in Riggs v.
 Ummerteskee.
 More than 800 Freedmen descendants have enrolled in the Cherokee Nation since the ruling was made – out of up to 45,000 potentially eligible people.

 Chad "Corntassel" Smith, Principal Chief of the Cherokee Nation, stated his opposition to the ruling after it was announced.
 Smith called for a constitutional convention or referendum petition to amend the tribal constitution to deny citizenship to the Cherokee Freedmen descendants.
 During a meeting on June 12, 2006, the Cherokee Nation Tribal Council voted in a 13–2 decision to amend the constitution to restrict Cherokee citizenship to descendants of persons listed as "Cherokee by blood" on the Dawes Rolls.
 It rejected a resolution calling for a special election on the issue.

 Supporters of the special election, including former Cherokee Nation deputy chief John Ketcher and Cherokee citizens siding with Smith, circulated a referendum petition for a vote to remove the Freedmen descendants as citizens.
 Chief Smith announced that the issue of the citizenship for Cherokee Freedmen was being considered for a vote related to proposed amendments to the Cherokee Nation Constitution.